 All Admitted Students Qualify for a Scholarship

 Every student who is admitted to Nebraska Wesleyan receives one renewable academic scholarship.
-All students qualify for the $15,000 Nebraska Strong Scholarship—and will earn a minimum of $60,000 over four years.
-You may instead qualify for a larger scholarship based on your GPA only or on your combined ACT/SAT and GPA.
+All students qualify for the $16,000 annual Black & Gold Scholarship.
+You may instead qualify for a larger scholarship based on your GPA.
 Find out which one academic scholarship you qualify for in the chart below.

-Students who do not meet the above criteria are encouraged to apply and if admitted would receive the Nebraska Strong Scholarship.
+We encourage students who do not meet the above criteria to apply and if admitted, they would receive the Black & Gold Scholarship.
 Scholarships are based on the cumulative high school GPA provided at the time of admission and are not subject to subsequent review of transcripts submitted after admission.
-ACT/SAT test scores are accepted through the December test date of the student’s senior year in high school.

 Access NWU Scholarship Program for Pell-eligible Students